tstibor/Asteroid_Detector/README.md

 "Default Limiting Mag" only considers sources brighter this mag for transient objects (asteroids)

-"Max Resid" is the maximum acceptible residual you will accept (deviation from a line) for the object to be considered an asteroid.
+"Max Resid" is the maximum acceptable residual you will accept (deviation from a line) for the object to be considered an asteroid.

 "Slop Factor" while searching, vectors are built around the first two detections based on the time elapsed between images.
 As you search for a 3rd hit, this is the factor of slop in arc seconds you will search in to find an object near the predicted location for the 3rd hit.
 This is also used for the 4th hit with a scale factor of 1.5 times the original slop factor.
 This effectively creates a cone that increases the further you get from the first two source hits.

 "Star Lim Mag" prevents the pipeline from subtracting asteroids that are near noise, where the noise may accidently be considered a star.
 It ignores any sources fainter than what you specify here.

-"PP Register Command" coveres the initial registration commands for PP. This is not the final extraction command, it is only used to calibrate the images.
+"PP Register Command" covers the initial registration commands for PP. This is not the final extraction command, it is only used to calibrate the images.
 So you want to specify brighter soures here.

 To make a quicklaunch for it, create a new file on your Desktop called "AsteroidDetector.sh" or whatever you'd like.
 In this file put:
 ```